 If you want to save money on case law access, try utilizing your local law library’s public access computers for all your legal research needs.

 It would be great if you could run a law firm all on your own.
 But in reality, you will need support staff like a receptionist, paralegal, and legal secretary.
 It couldn’t hurt to have a notary in the office, too.

 Do a survey of comparable positions in the area to determine how much you should pay each position, then start the applicant search.
 Look for people with experience so you don’t have to worry about teaching them while building your firm.

 Not ready to commit to a single person?
 You can always enlist the services of a temp firm.

 8. Start Marketing Your Firm

 Yes, even lawyers need a marketing plan.
 The best way to bring in clients is to advertise your services around town.
 You can do this through billboards, fliers, radio spots, and television ads.

 Want to take it to the next level?
 Try content marketing.

-With content marketing, you’ll create relevant blog posts about your area of expertise and pepper in keywords that’ll bring more internet traffic to those posts.
+With content marketing, you will create relevant blog posts or videos about your area of expertise and pepper in keywords that will bring more internet traffic to those posts.
 Include links to your main page and your contact page, and watch your client base grow.

 Need More Entrepreneurship Tips?